 Why Bumper Painting Costs Vary So Much

-One thing I learned quickly is that there is no universal price for painting a bumper.
+There is no universal price for painting a bumper.
 The cost depends on several factors working together.

 Things that influence price include: